dylanlrrb/Please-Contain-Yourself/6-Docker_Compose_For_Multi-Container_Apps/README.md

-WHAT STEP IS THE BEST PLAVE TO PUT THIS BLURB?
+WHAT STEP IS THE BEST PLACE TO PUT THIS BLURB?

 **This part is important, please read.** Remember how I mentioned that Docker uses up quite a bit of memory when you forget to clean up after yourself?
 Well the volumes that you have been using in these containers are a chief culprite. **After messing around with Docker for the first time, I accumulated like 3 gigabytes of volumes on my machine.
 Oops. **Don't be like me.
 Clean up your volumes**